 There are some other useful medical devices that are being developed and tested at the innovation center in order to help minimize the outbreak of Corona virus.
 Some of the concepts and ideas to develop the different things were given by people through email and some ideas were come through the collaboration with research universities from the US and the Netherlands.

 Developing masks using HEPA filter and N99 filter as alternative mask – There is huge shortage of N95 masks in the market.
 Alternative masks using the fabrics of HEPA filter and N99 filter have been made and are being tested at the laboratory of Tilganga Eye Hospital in Kathmandu.
 The test result looks good.
 It has been found that HEPA filter can filter the tiny particles as well as N95 masks and N99 filter do better than N95 Masks.
 However, we were not able to make masks in large quantity because of the lack of materials.
 Now we are working the team of Stanford University to build a machine that can produce N95 mask quality fabrics from plastic.
-The information about the machine is here.
+Click here to know more about the Project.

 Developing Emergency Ventilator – Initially, in our efforts to develop a cost-effective ventilator solution, the E-Vent design developed by MIT was adopted and a working prototype was developed.
 Apart from that, assistance and guidance was also received from TU Delft, Netherlands, in the form of engineering diagrams.
 Now NIC is working with the team of Prakash Lab of Stanford University to make more ventilators based upon their open source design.
 We have received some spare parts from Stanford and our team is also fabricating some parts.
 The information about the ventilator can be found here.